armilleiwilliam/elogbooks_test/README.md

 Api requesting data from a Laravel back end.
 That’s how I have understood it should have been developed.
 To be honest for the list of jobs in the main view I would have used only laravel with blade views, it would have been easier and quicker, but I understand you needed to see how good my skills in React are.
+In case I might not have understood your requirements completely I have added a section which you didn't request, the editing and update of a job.
+Basically it has been built entirely with Laravel and twig, validation processed by back end code.
+To show you my Laravel skills more fully, also in this case the graphic is very minimal.

 ## Graphic:
 The graphic is very minimal, I have tried to focus mainly on the programming following your instructions, as this is the